Hi All,

 Dear Drishya-Pradeep,

-In my opinion you should consider the request of buying out 30 days notice of the employee.
-Because in every appointment letter the clause "either party can give notice of 60 days or pay in lieu of that notice.
-This cause implied that the buy out option is existing for both employer & employee, so denying buy-out is completely discriminatory and harassment.
+In my opinion, you should consider the request of buying out 30 days' notice of the employee.
+In every appointment letter, the clause "either party can give notice of 60 days or pay in lieu of that notice" implies that the buyout option exists for both the employer and the employee.
+Therefore, denying the buy-out is completely discriminatory and constitutes harassment.

 From India, Mumbai